Ivorforce/Ivorforce/README.md

 I am a software engineer, a data scientist, and an open source contributor.

+You can find my [academic and professional work](https://tenbrink.me) on my website.
-You can find a list of some of my projects [on my website](https://ivorius.de).
+You can find some of my free-time projects on my [other website](https://ivorius.de).

-Other projects I help maintain are found in my pins.
+Some projects I (help) maintain are also found in my pins.

 Cheers!